Lukasss93/laravel-larex/README.md

 3. Finally, you can use `php artisan larex` to translate your entries from the csv file to the laravel php files.

 ### Tips
+* You can import existing laravel php files with `php artisan larex:import`.
+* You can use `php artisan larex:init --base` to init the CSV file with default Laravel entries.
 * The **key** column inside the CSV file supports the **dot notation** for nested arrays.
 * You can watch your CSV file with `php artisan larex --watch`
 * You can use `php artisan larex:sort` to sort the CSV file by group and key.